leakless21/trafficmonitor/docs/ARCHITECTURE.md

 <!-- The detailed component descriptions follow below -->

+### Configuration Loading and Management

+**Centralized Configuration Loading:**
+The responsibility for loading the default configuration (`settings.yaml`) is centralized in [`main_supervisor.py`](../src/traffic_monitor/main_supervisor.py).
+At startup, the supervisor loads the base configuration from an absolute, robust path within the package directory.
+Any configuration overrides provided via the CLI or interactive prompts are merged into the base configuration using a deep dictionary merge strategy, ensuring nested values are correctly overridden.

+**Path Resolution:**
+The supervisor uses `pathlib.Path` and `__file__` to reliably locate the configuration file, regardless of whether the application is run from source or as an installed package.

+**Safe Access:**
+All configuration access uses `.get()` with default values to prevent `KeyError` if a section or key is missing.

+**CLI Role:**
+[`cli.py`](../src/traffic_monitor/cli.py) is responsible only for collecting user input and passing it as a dictionary to the supervisor; it does not load the default configuration itself.

+**Error Handling:**
+If the default configuration cannot be loaded, the supervisor logs a critical error and exits gracefully.

+**Summary of Flow:**

+1. Supervisor loads default `settings.yaml`.
+2. Supervisor merges CLI/interactive overrides (deep merge).
+3. All components receive a complete, validated configuration dictionary.
+4. Safe access patterns prevent runtime errors due to missing keys.

 ### FrameCaptureService Component

 **Purpose:** The `FrameCaptureService` component is responsible for ingesting video streams and providing raw frames to downstream components.
 It also supports optional frame skipping to reduce processing load.